 Theses and dissertations must meet all requirements in The Graduate School General Guidelines for Electronic Theses and Dissertations.
 Copy quality, punctuation and spelling, the subject researched, and completeness of the research are the responsibility of the student's department and Graduate Committee.
 The Graduate School Dean has the authority to deny final approval of the thesis or dissertation on grounds of non-satisfactory overall quality.

 SCHOLARWORKS - All ETDs (theses and dissertations) are published by ScholarWorks through the MSU Library.
-Students may choose to either have their ETD available worldwide, or withheld from the public for period of up to one (1) year.
+Students may choose to either have their ETD available worldwide, or withheld from the public for a period of up to one (1) year.
 After one (1) year, all ETDs will be available online to the general public.
-Under special circumstances a request for an extension of time may be granted at the discretion of the Graduate Dean.
+Under special circumstances, a request for an extension of time may be granted at the discretion of the Graduate Dean.

 The Graduate School will transmit all theses and dissertations to the MSU Library following approval of the document by The Graduate School Dean.

 UMI/PROQUEST - Dissertations will be published by ProQuest Dissertation Publishing.